If you haven't already, first go and download an installer for the version of Visual Studio you are working with.

 At any time you can hover the mouse over a marker for tooltip information on the number of tests covering the line, exception details, etc. You can also click on a marker to access a popup menu showing all covering tests.
 Double-clicking a test in the popup will navigate the IDE to the first line of the test in its fixture.
 You can right-click on a marker for a context menu providing more options.

 The constant on-the-fly analysis of your test coverage allows NCrunch to maintain up-to-date mappings between the code coverage and your source code.
-These mappings are retained across multiple test cycles and are guaranteed to always find their way back to the line of code they relate to.
+These mappings are retained across multiple test cycles and always find their way back to the line of code they relate to.
 This means that it's possible for the engine to kick off a long running test for 20 minutes, then still be able to make constructive use of the code coverage returned by the test when it completes - even if you made several code changes while the test was executing.

 If you have regions of code that you don't want NCrunch to analyse (for whatever reason), you can also tell NCrunch not to instrument them by using special inline comments.

-As a continuous test runner, it's recommended that you let NCrunch take responsibility for the day-to-day running of suitable tests.
+As a concurrent test runner, it's recommended that you let NCrunch take responsibility for the day-to-day running of suitable tests.
 You can use the inline code coverage to help give you immediate feedback on tests you may be working on, along with providing details on which parts of your codebase are safe to touch.

 If (for whatever reason) you want to retain control over when the tests are run, you can set the engine to run tests manually through the NCrunch->Set Engine Mode sub-menu.
 Note that NCrunch will automatically perform background builds while in manual mode, and will continue to prioritise test execution based on your changes, so kicking off the tests manually will still likely give you feedback much faster than a normal test runner.